Getting Started

 npx ask-llm-mcp doctorThe doctor checks Node version, PATH resolution, every provider CLI's presence and version, and key env vars.
 Use it when MCP itself can't start (server not registered, broken auth, wrong Node version) — it works outside the MCP transport.

-If everything looks good, head to How to Ask for usage patterns.
+If everything looks good, head to First Steps to send your first prompt, or How to Ask for usage patterns.
+Need every install method and per-client config?
+See Installation.

 Optional: Interactive REPL